 - Restricted Stock Units-The compensation committee may grant awards of RSUs under the Incentive Compensation Plan in such amounts and subject to such terms and conditions as the compensation committee may determine.
-On the delivery date specified in the award agreement, the recipient of each RSU not previously forfeited or terminated will receive one share of Symbotic Class A common stock, or cash or other securities or property equal in value to a share of Class A common stock, or a combination thereof, as specified by the compensation committee.
-On August 17, 2022, Mr. Loparco received 289,226 RSUs pursuant to the terms of his employment offer letter.
-On August 17, 2022, Mr. Dunn received 991,194 RSUs in exchange for Warehouse Phantom Awards held by him that were outstanding prior to the consummation of the Business Combination in connection with an exchange program conducted by Symbotic pursuant to the Incentive Compensation Plan and as described in the bullet titled "Warehouse Phantom Awards" below. - Performance-Based Restricted Stock Units-The compensation committee may grant awards of PSUs under the Incentive Compensation Plan in such amounts and subject to such terms and conditions as the compensation committee may determine.
-The number of the PSUs actually earned by the recipient relates to the achievement of performance goals as determined by the compensation committee.
-On August 17, 2022, Mr. Loparco received 578,453 PSUs pursuant to the terms of his employment offer letter.
+On the delivery date specified in the award agreement, the recipient of each RSU not previously forfeited or terminated will receive one share of Symbotic Class A common stock, or cash or other securities or property equal in value to a share of Class A common stock, or a combination thereof, as specified by the compensation committee. - Performance-Based Restricted Stock Units-The compensation committee may grant awards of PSUs under the Incentive Compensation Plan in such amounts and subject to such terms and conditions as the compensation committee may determine.
+The number of PSUs actually earned by the recipient relates to the achievement of performance goals as determined by the compensation committee.